Updated: Nov 9

 Eat fewer calories than you burn.
 Sounds simple enough, right?
 Then why is it so darn hard to lose weight?

-Where to start?
+Where to START?

-4. Making Yourself Low Priority: Even the airline will tell you: before you can save someone else, you have to put on your own oxygen mask.
-You will be better able to do your job, love your family, and show up as the best version of you learn how to take care of yourself first.
+4. Making Yourself Low Priority.
+Even the flight attendant will tell you: before you can save someone else, you have to put on your own oxygen mask.
+You'll be better able to do your job, love your family, and show up as the best version of you learn how to take care of yourself first.
 Self-care is not selfish, it's necessary.
 And when you take conscious action to promote your physical, mental, and emotional health, you'll be better off for it.
 Start practicing putting yourself on your list.

-It all comes back to self-love.
+It all comes back to YOU.